JayasuryarajaSubburaj/Rock_Paper_Scissor/README.md

 # Rock_Paper_Scissor
-This rock,paper,scissor game made by html,css,javascript
+This is rock,paper,scissor game made by html,css,javascript